Ethnic Groups: Punjabi 44.68%, Pashtun (Pathan) 15.42%, Sindhi 14.1%, Sariaki 8.38%, Muhajirs 7.57%, Balochi 3.57%, other 6.28%

-May 25, 2011 - Pentagon spokesman Col. Dave Lapan announces that the U.S. is reducing its troops in Pakistan at the request of the Pakistani government.
+May 25, 2011 - Pentagon spokesman Col. Dave Lapan announces that the United States is reducing its troops in Pakistan at the request of the Pakistani government.

-October 2011 - Pakistani businessman Mansoor Ijaz claims in an op-ed piece for the UK-based Financial Times that a Pakistani diplomat had him deliver a secret memo to U.S. Admiral Mike Mullen.
-The memo, allegedly from Pakistani President Asif Ali Zardari, reportedly asked the U.S. to back Zardari in the event of a military coup related to the U.S. killing of Osama bin Laden in May 2011.
+Pakistani businessman Mansoor Ijaz claims in an op-ed piece for the UK-based Financial Times that a Pakistani diplomat had him deliver a secret memo to US Admiral Mike Mullen.
+The memo, allegedly from Pakistani President Asif Ali Zardari, reportedly asked the United States to back Zardari in the event of a military coup related to the US killing of Osama bin Laden

 November 28, 2011 - Tensions among Pakistan, Afghanistan and the United States jump a notch, with Pakistan's prime minister warning there will be "no more business as usual" with Washington after NATO aircraft killed two dozen Pakistan troops.

 December 30, 2011 - Pakistan's Supreme Court appoints a panel to investigate the memo allegedly sent by President Asif Ali Zardari to US Admiral Mike Mullen.

 February 13, 2012 - The Pakistani Supreme Court indicts Prime Minister Yousuf Raza Gilani for contempt after his refusal to re-open old corruption cases against President Asif Ali Zardari.
 Gilani is the first Pakistani prime minister to be charged while in office.